AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 and their value contains the counter.
 Now, \alox (to be precise, class \b Lox), creates a hash-table for \e Group keys for each 'instance of a scope' where \b Lox::Once is used.<br>
-When parameter \p{scope} is omitted with \b Lox::Once, it simply defaults to \e %Scope::Global, which is, as explained in \ref alib_mod_scopes, a singleton for each \b Lox.
+When parameter \p{scope} is omitted with \b Lox::Once, it simply defaults to \e %Scope::Global, which is, as explained in \ref alib_mod_alox_scopes, a singleton for each \b Lox.
 Consequently, each and every statement belongs to \e %Scope::Global and this is why \e Groups of default \e %Scope::Global seem to work independently from any scope.<br>
 The other way round, if parameter \p{group} is omitted, then there are two options for \alox: If